Ford Telstar: Second generation (AT, AV; 1987–1992)

 In Malaysia, the Telstar continued to be assembled by Amim Holdings after a brief hiatus, reaching the market in March 1988.
 It was offered as a 1.8-litre five-speed manual Ghia sedan or 2.0-litre automatic TX5 hatchback.
 In early 1990, a facelifted model was shown, with a new, smaller grille, modified taillights and a new 12-valve engine replacing the previous 2.0-litre.
 The 1.8-litre continued with 90 hp while the new 2.0-litre engine offered 110 hp.
 There were three models on offer; the 1.8 sedan, 2.0 Ghia sedan, and 2.0 Ghia TX5.

-In Indonesia, this generation was marketed as the "Ford Telstar Thunder."
+In Indonesia, this generation was marketed as the "Ford Telstar Grand" (four-door sedan) and "Ford Telstar Thunder" (five-door liftback).
+The only engine was the carburetted, 12-valve, 2.0-liter four as per Malaysia; claimed power was 109 PS at 5,300 rpm while maximum torque was 16.8 kgm at 3,300 rpm.
+A five-speed manual transmission was standard, with a four-speed automatic an available option on the Telstar Grand.

+In Japan, this generation was sold from May 1987 until October 1991; the station wagon, however, was introduced in September 1990 (two years after its Capella Cargo sister) and continued to be built until October 1997.
+In Japan, the Telstar received 1.8- or 2.0-litre petrol fours with power from 82 to 140 PS or a 2-litre Comprex diesel with 82 PS.
+In June 1989, a twin-cam 1.8-liter engine with 115 PS was added, while the 2-liter DOHC engine received a 10-horsepower increase and now required higher-octane gasoline.
+After the sedans and liftbacks had been discontinued, the remaining station wagon lineup wa continuously updated and adjusted, with a 4WD diesel model added in August 1992 and the offroad-inspired Telstar Canoa Wagon arriving in November 1994 to capitalize on Japan's so-called "RV Boom".
+The Canoa corresponds to the similar Capella Wagon FX.